sammchardy/python-binance/docs/websockets.rst

 Websockets
 ==========

-Sockets are handled through a Socket Manager `BinanceSocketManager <binance.html#binance.websockets.BinanceSocketManager>`_.
+Sockets are handled through a Socket Manager `SocketManager <binance.html#binance.websockets.SocketManager>`_.

 Multiple socket connections can be made through the manager.